dtekcth/data101/src/beginner/cli/commands.md

 Here the square brackets (`[]`) indicate optional arguments.
 Sometimes they might list exactly which flags or arguments you can provide, but in this case it just says options.
 You might also see required arguments in all caps without any angle brackets (`<>`), such as in this case.

 The ellipsis (`...`) also bear significance.
-They indicate that you can specify multiple of preceding item.
-So for this command we can provide multiple options, and multiple files.
+They indicate that you can specify multiple of the preceding item.
+So for this command we can provide multiple options and multiple files.

 ## System files